yetulaxman/htvs/README.md

 # BET Workflow with Singularity on Mahti

-Following example from https://neuroimaging-core-docs.readthedocs.io/en/latest/pages/bids_containers.html#betcontainer, here is a small tutorial that would work e.g., on Mahti.
-CPU-based container would work smoothly also on LUMI.

-Follow our [CSC instructions](https://docs.csc.fi/computing/connecting/ssh-keys/) to login to the /scratch area of Mahti.
-This tutorial prvides an interactive way of running the job.
-But when jobs get intensive, please use batch jobs instead.
+Follow our [CSC instructions](https://docs.csc.fi/computing/connecting/ssh-keys/) to login to Mahti and navigate to the /scratch area of your project.
+This tutorial offers an interactive way of running the example job based on the instructions [from BIDS containers](https://neuroimaging-core-docs.readthedocs.io/en/latest/pages/bids_containers.html#betcontainer).
+When jobs get intensive due to large datasets, please use batch jobs instead. **Note** that this tutorial is based on CPU-based container which would also work smoothly on LUMI.

 ### Step 1: Download and Extract the Dataset
 ```bash